13 Common Hummingbird Myths You Need To Ignore

 Finding bees around your hummingbird feeder is common especially during the summer time if your homemade nectar is too sweet.
 Bees will also remain or linger around your feeder in search of water.
 Providing a bee-friendly watering station will decrease or eliminate bees coming to your hummingbird feeder for water.

-If a bee problem persists try decreasing the ratio to 1 part sugar to 5 parts water.
+If a bee problem persists decrease the ratio to 1 part sugar to 5 parts water (instead of 1:4).

 Remove leaky hummingbird feeders and clean them regularly to reduce and limit the confrontation, interaction and health concerns between both parties.
 Hummingbirds and bees are important in our ecosystem for helping with pollination but they prefer having their own spaces.